Course Outline

 Factory model vs. construction project model

-Exercise: Mapping the flow of a construction process (e.g., slab pouring or MEP installation).
+Exercise: Mapping the flow of a construction process (e.g., concrete slab pouring or MEP installation).

 Module 3: Last Planner System (LPS) – Collaborative Planning in Construction